 Her session relaxed her neck to the point where it could finally rest thoroughly.
 After resting deeply for fifteen minutes, the energized state of her neck permitted discharge of injury memory pain.
 Her neck muscles were immediately stronger, tangibly fuller due to a surge of circulation, and almost pain-free.
 After a couple weeks of careful rest, she felt normal and discontinued her chiropractic adjustments.

 Problems involving chronic exhaustion are self-perpetuating, as in neck, back, or knee pathologies.
 Instead of healing over time, they often become worse, developing joint dysfunction.
-The subject is typically unaware of the exhaustion factor, and eventually becomes incapable of resting the injury area without assistance.
-However, chronic exhaustion is easily remedied with guided relaxation, pain discharge, and a few weeks of diligent self-care.
+The subject is typically unaware of the exhaustion factor, and eventually becomes incapable of resting the affected area without assistance.
+However, chronic exhaustion is easily remedied with guided relaxation, pain discharge if needed, and a few weeks of diligent self-care.
 Evidently, joint dysfunction may become a nonissue after exhaustion is relieved, relaxation restored, and strength regained.

 In the 1990s, American chiropractors were learning that strengthening exercises can help to relieve chronic neck pain.
 This is logical, since stronger neck muscles are less prone to exhaustion or spasm.
-However, the process of strengthening a chronically exhausted neck is unnecessarily long and painful, and may not actually stop the pain.
-If exhaustion is relieved first, the neck is immediately stronger and ready for exercise that alternates with careful rest.
+However, the process of strengthening a chronically exhausted neck is unnecessarily long and painful.
+If exhaustion is relieved first, the neck is immediately stronger and ready for exercise that alternates with rest.
 The weight of the head offers sufficient exercise after exhaustion is relieved.
 After mass and strength return, the neck may benefit from more vigorous strengthening exercises.

 While she relaxed and rested her neck on the table, she became agitated due to a small wave of fear that surfaced for discharge.
 I instructed her to open her eyes wide, which allowed her body to discharge the fear.
 She then relaxed again and experienced a strong sense of well-being.
 The session also relieved her neck pain in large part.
 I recommended that she rest her neck a few times each day, and gave her a putty ball for hand exercise.